 - Schedule and complete three one-on-one mentoring sessions with your assigned Wayfinder Master Coach Mentor between the end of Coach-the-Coach Practicum Three and no later than six months after the conclusion of WLCT.

-- Record two 30-minute coaching sessions and review these recorded sessions with your assigned Wayfinder Master Coach Mentor during your mentoring sessions.
+- Record at least one (1) 30-minute coaching sessions and review the recorded session(s) with your assigned Wayfinder Master Coach Mentor during your mentoring sessions.

-- If your Wayfinder Master Coach Mentor determines that your written tool review and coaching recordings meet the required quality standards, you will become certified.
+- If your Wayfinder Master Coach Mentor determines that your written reviews and coaching recordings meet the required quality standards, you will become certified.